Medigap Plan F High Deductible Make Sense or Not?

 Remember, that potential savings will be adding up over the years.
 If you end up in the hospital, you should have some of or all the funds to cover the $2800 deductible, right?

-If you elect a Plan G or standard Plan F, you are going to pay a lot of money out per year in your premiums, guaranteed.
-Depending on your financial resources and good general health, you could consider this strategy.
+If you elect a Plan G or standard Plan F, you are going to pay a significantly higher premium each year to have.

 It’s a frame of mind you must have, definitely.
 Having discipline to tuck money away to cover the $2800 is necessary if you have limited means.
-If money is real tight, we recommend a standard Plan G or N. If your health deteriorates, you may not be able change so choose wisely.
+This is a year expense if you health does really turn for the worst.
+If money is real tight and need a Medicare Supplement, we recommend a standard Plan N. You must be in decent health for your age to make the change though.

 No one likes to cough up money for medical bills when they are paying for insurance, right?
-You can either cough it up to the insurance company upfront or in the a health crisis, use your premium savings to cover a large medical claim.
+You can either open the wallet to the insurance company upfront or in the a health crisis, use your premium savings to cover a large medical claim with a HD plan.

 Insurance is a very personal choice.